ncasteln/42-inception/srcs/requirements/nginx/README.md

 # NGINX

 ## What is NGINX
-Open-source software for web serving, reverse proxying, caching and more.
+_nginx_ is an open-source software for web serving, reverse proxying, caching and more.
 It was initially wrote to solve the [C10K problem](https://en.wikipedia.org/wiki/C10k_problem), means, optimize network sockets to handle a large amount of clients at the same time.
 Basically it acts as a _reverse proxy_, an intermediate layer between the browser and the server, to handle the incoming requests.
 Some benefits are related to load balancing, memory caching, encryption and security.
 In general it results in improved performances.

 ## Basic related concepts
+### workers
+A _worker_ in nginx is a separate process which handles incoming connections and processes the requests.
+Each worker can handle multiple connection, therefore it can process multiple requests simultaneously.

 ### HTTP & HTTPS
 - *HTTP* - Hyper-Text Transfer Protocol.
 The informations are NOT encrypted.
 - *HTTPS* - Secure Hyper-Text Transfer Protocol.
 The informations are encrypted using SSL/TLS protocols.

+### CGI & FastCGI
+_Common Gateway Interface_ is a protocol which describes how a web server communicates with an external program (called CGI script), to process the request of a dynamic content.
+In other words, how _data sharing_ has to be done, while before there were compatibility issues.
+Pros:
+- No garbage collection, because the memory reserved for the process created is automatically freed when it ends.
+- Portable, thanks to the possibility to use multiple and different programming languages without any effort.
+Cons:
+- Since each request results in a new process, it could have performance issues with high traffic.
+- Vulnerability.

+_FastCGI_ is the evolution of CGI.
+Instead of creating a new process for each request, there is a persistent process pool which remains alive, resulting in better performances.
+Here [PHP-FPM](../wordpress/README.md/#php-fpm) comes into play.

 ### SSL & TLS
 - *SSL* - Secure Socket Layer
 - *TLS* - Transport Layer Security
 - *openssl* - is an implementation of those protocols, therefore used to generate a key and a certificate
 Jobs:
 - Trust validation between client-server.
 Basically the server asks to the requesting computer to identify itself, and after this the data will be exchanged.
 - Connection encryption.
 The server owns a public key which is shared with anyone who wants to connect, and a private one, used to encrypt/decrypt the message (see asymmetric encryption).